 DAY 4: From Inverness to Ullapool

-After visiting Inverness’s center and it’s botanical garden (don’t forget to read more about the Scottish towns I’ve explored), we took a bus towards Ullapool where we check in our hostel from Hostelling Scotland one more time.
-After walking around this fisherman’s town, we went to have diner and drinks before heading back to our room, ready for our epic upcoming day.
+After visiting Inverness’s centre and it’s botanical garden (don’t forget to read more about the Scottish towns I’ve explored), we took a bus towards Ullapool where we check in our hostel from Hostelling Scotland one more time.
+After walking around this quaint fishing town, we went to have dinner and drinks before heading back to our room, ready for the epic day that was coming.

 DAY 5: The road 500

 On that day, my friend and I raised our thumbs to hitchhike from Ullapool all the way to Scrabster by the road 500, one of the most scenic roads in the country.
 You can read all about this adventure here.
-Once we arrived in Scrabster, we took a Ferry that took us to Stromness on the Orcney Island.
-We then took a bus which drove us to Kirkwall, the main city, before chekcing in our hostel with Hostelling Scotland.
+Once we arrived in Scrabster, we boarded a Ferry that took us to Stromness on the Orkney Island.
+We then took a bus to Kirkwall, the main city, before checking in our hostel with Hostelling Scotland.